Lisa Kay, Ed.D.

 Dr. Kay is a Fulbright Scholar, the recipient of the National Art Education Association (NAEA) 2014 Women’s Caucus Mary Rouse Award, and the 2016 NAEA, Council on Exceptional Children (CEC), Kennedy Center Very Special Arts (VSA), Peter Geisser Special Needs Educator of the Year for her significant contributions to the art education profession.

 Her research and artwork has been published in the Wiley Blackwell Handbook of Art Therapy, Oxford Handbook of Qualitative Research, International Journal of Education through Art, International Journal of Education and the Arts, Visual Inquiry: Learning and Teaching Art; Art Education, Liminalities: A Performance Studies Journal and Music Therapy Perspectives.

 Dr. Kay has exhibited her artwork in the United States and Europe.
 Her interest in narrative storytelling that encourages personal reflection, self knowledge, and healing in the context of making art is evidenced in her scholarly publications, in her dedication to art education and art therapy, her selection of focus for her Fulbright and in her own art.

-Lisa Kay is the Art Education Program Head at Tyler.
+Lisa Kay is the Chair of Art Education and Community Art Practices and Art Education Program Head at Tyler.
 She serves on the Board of the Arts and Quality of Living Research Center and the Interdisciplinary Faculty Council on Disabilities at Temple University.
-She is a reviewer for the Art/Research International Journal and on the NAEA Women's Caucus Board.
+She is a reviewer for the Art/Research International Journal.

 She enjoys gardening, flea markets, long road trips on blue highways and creating in her studio and the kitchen.